-Latest: May / June 2018 Issue (Volume 51, Number 3) - The May / June 2018 Issue features the top workforce training programs and incentives, plus a look at Canada, Nevada, cybersecurity, call centers, and more.
+Latest: May / June 2020 Issue (Volume 53, Number 3) - The May / June 2020 Issue features economic developers' recovery efforts in response to COVID-19.
+Plus, a look at corporate headquarters, supply chains and high tech.

 As cyber threats multiply at an exponential rate, an emerging cybersecurity sector tries to keep pace, with government agencies forming close alliances with world-class institutions of higher education.

 The September / October 2017 features a tour of high-tech hubs, plus a look at the logistics and advanced manufacturing industries.
 Also, New Mexico, Mississippi, Illinois, Iowa, Colorado, Tennessee, and South Carolina.

 The May / June 2017 issue features our annual tour of the locations that are leaders in logistics and distribution, ports and FTZs, LiveXchange 2017, biotech, tourism, and certified sites.
 Plus, what’s going on in Maryland, Louisiana, Nevada and Tennessee.

 With so many locations embracing cutting-edge technologies and innovative development strategies, it was hard to pare down the worthy nominees for our economic development awards festival.
 Here are the folks who made the cut, the best of the best in the applications of smart practices for sustainable growth.